Our Arab:

 "Our Arab is a stunning collection of interconnected essays by Zaina Arafat, written in prose—at once sharp and deeply lyrical—that traces the contours of diasporic longing.
 Moving fluidly through questions of identity, inheritance, and motherhood, these essays speak to the quiet negotiations of belonging that shape mothering, love, creative practice between places.
 Beautifully written and bracingly honest, Our Arab is a meditation on displacement, memory, and the fragile, enduring work of making a life."

-—Hala Alyan, poet and author of Salt Houses and I’ll Tell You When I’m Home
+—Hala Alyan, Pulitzer Prize Finalist, poet and author of Salt Houses and I’ll Tell You When I’m Home